Skip to content

 39. Procedures to trace raw materials to country of harvest?

-The company has OLB CoC certification for its sawmill which covers traceability for the certified portion of all sourcing.
-Six of the company's FMUs have OLB logging enterprise certification, however, this does not represent all of the FMUs operated by the company.
+The company has OLB CoC certification for one of its sawmills, which covers traceability for the certified portion of all sourcing.
+Six of the company's FMUs have OLB logging enterprise certification, however, this does not represent the company's entire operations.

 0 / 1